karpatic/datalab/markdown/03_nbdev.md

 One you do create the github repo through  website, you can connect the your git repo to the github repo using this command

-Mentioning an exported class with backticks `functionName` will create a hyperlink to its documentation.

 ```
 # Make the replacements where needed and run this! be sure to remove our password once ran.